KaemonIsland/believer/README.md

 ## Command Line Tasks

 This was the first time I had created a command line task.
 It was surprisingly easy to do which was nice!
 It took me a while to find a good distance formula to use.
 I think I finally found one I liked, but Im not sure if the distance is accurate or not.
 I think I have messed something up with converting to miles.
 But not sure on that.

+# Assumptions

+I had assumed that all the values for each model should be required.
+This really hurt my time once I realized that several values were missing within the CSV file, so deciding how to change my tests/model file really slowed me down.

+I also figured that the first 3 steps would be the hardest, only because I havent worked with tasks and reading/writing files before.
+I was right that it took me longer than I had planned.
+But I'm also glad that I could complete them.

+# Next Steps

+There is a lot that can be done to complete this challenge!
+First off I would say that breaking up the large tasks would be first on my plate.
+They could be broken down into smaller functions during refactoring to make things a lot easier to work with in the future.

+I don't like the function used within the JSON file task.
+A loop within a loop is really slow, but because of time constraints I just went for the brute force approach.
+This algorithm goes through every sighting for each hotspot.
+This would be a lot better if we would first remove sightings for hotspots that are within range.
+Thus making the pool of sightings smaller each time.

+I also think that the method for locating sightings within 750 miles would be better off within a hotspot model.

+## Challenge steps

+Next thing would just be to create CRUD actions with a Sighting controller.
+Probably just use `rails g controller Sighting` then add the methods along with add a POST route for uploading sightings.

+To create the web-app we just need to add a view and some form elements to Add/Update/Remove additional sightings.